Brand development that increases sales velocity, guaranteed.

 To this end, there’s an effort to create a new universal recycling label for packages to take the guesswork out of recycling for the consumer.
 The How2Recycle label is designed to provide clear and consistent recycling instructions to the consumer to help ensure more packages are appropriately recycled.

 So, what have we learned today?
 Landfills are going extinct, and packaging design can help address this problem.
 Depending on whom you ask, recycling may or may not be a cost-effective way to reduce packaging waste.
-It’s up to brilliant packaging designers to develop packages that utilize cost-effective materials to recycle.
+It’s up to brilliant packaging designers to develop packages that utilize cost-effective materials for recycling.
 Also, when it comes to effective, sustainable packaging design, we learned that size does, in fact, matter.

 Data-Driven Brand Development

-Want a best-selling brand?
+Want effective packaging design and a best-selling brand?
 SmashBrand is a brand development agency for FMCG and CPG companies.
 From brand strategy to packaging design testing, our Path To Performance™ process guarantees a retail performance lift.
 Book a time to discuss your project with our team.

 Subscribe to